SalehShmali/Covid-JS/README.md

 ## Covid-jS
 web App used to classify covid-19 Patients from x-ray and ct-scans.

-This App uses tensorflowjs to load the model and get predictions and nodejs as server .
+This App uses tensorflowjs to load the model and get predictions from nodejs as server .

 I converted keras model with tensorflowjs-converter to use it on the browser.